UKDynasty/ukdynasty.github.io/bylaws/index.md

 5 spots are available in addition to normal rosters for taxi squad players.
 These players can’t be used in your starting lineup.

-To designate a player to the taxi squad, a message must be sent by the owner to the **UK Dynasty Taxi Squads** chat on GroupMe, clearly stating the player that they wish to place on their taxi squad, within 7 days of acquiring the player in question.
+To designate a player to the taxi squad, a post must be made on the **Taxi Squad Designation** thread on the ESPN league messageboard, clearly stating the player that they wish to place on their taxi squad, within 7 days of acquiring the player in question.

 Players cannot be added to taxi squads during the season.
 Adding is locked from the beginning of week 1 until the rookie draft.